favonia/cloudflare-ddns/docs/DESIGN.markdown

 ### Protection

 The connection to Cloudflare’s servers is always protected by HTTPS, making it more resistant to forged IP packets.
-Many other DDNS tools use simple DNS lookups to detect public IP addresses, which is less secure because of [DNS spoofing](https://en.wikipedia.org/wiki/DNS_spoofing).
+Many other DDNS updaters use simple DNS lookups to detect public IP addresses, which is less secure because of [DNS spoofing](https://en.wikipedia.org/wiki/DNS_spoofing).

 ### Unsafe Scenarios